 They should be able to do that very quickly and transparently, to be able to hand that off to an IT department without a lot of effort and with a lot of confidence, and with a real clear handshake between what they're handing off to the IT department with the confidence that whether they deploy it in a batch environment, whether they deploy it in an online application, whether it's the streaming data actually happening closer to the data creation state.

-Really being sure that what they are being pushed will run, first of all, and that it's going to – from a business perspective, that it's generating exactly what it needs to.
+Really being sure that what they are being pushed will run, first of all, and that from a business perspective, it's generating exactly what it needs to.
 Sometimes some of these models need to be embedded with business logic in order to make sure that happens.
 That's why sometimes you need business experts to be involved with this process as well.

 Making productionalization of a machine learning model as transparent and as fluid as possible is very important.
 When I say transparent we talk about heavily regulated industries like pharmaceutical, like the financial industry.
 It's really important that each step along that way be transparent, especially, as operational decisions are being taken.